aleygues/images-challenge/README.md

 You can of course create custom functions in your `answer.ts` file if needed

 Once your tests pass, you can try solving another challenge by stopping the testing tool and rerunning this README section

 **Optionnally**: if you pushed to your own repo, do not forget to update the `.gitignore` file from the root to comment/remove the `*/**/answer.ts` line, otherwise your answers won't be pushed!

+## Work an FINAL challenge

+To work a final challenge, you must:

+- find the final challenge you want to work on in the `challenges` folder, for instance `challenges/part-1_final`
+- copy the `answer.sample.ts` file and rename it `answer.ts`, this will code in this file
+- lauch the livereloading tool with `yarn start {PATH_TO_CHALLENGE}/answer.ts`, for instance `yarn start challenges/part-1_final/answer.ts` (**warning** this commande must be ran from the root folder), you can substitute `yarn` for `npm` I guess

+From this point, you have a terminal running your code in a livereloading env (in `answer.ts`), you may start to work!
+Just write your code in the `answer.ts` file, do not forget to execute your functions, and save the file, the result should appear in the terminal.
+You **SHOULD NOT** use any import, except the other functions from the challenges.

+You can of course create custom functions in your `answer.ts` file if needed

+Once you got the result you need, you should send it for validation (though Slack)

+**Optionnally**: if you pushed to your own repo, do not forget to update the `.gitignore` file from the root to comment/remove the `*/**/answer.ts` line, otherwise your answers won't be pushed!